iandunn/regolith/readme.md

 * Send transactional emails via SMTP for better reliability.
 * Automatically backup production database on a customizable schedule, and before every deployment.
 * Run a script to import the production database and uploads into your local development environment.
 The local database is sanitized to remove passwords, email addresses, etc.
-* Support for bin scripts and custom WP-CLI commands.
 * Outputs a content flag designed for external monitoring services.
 * Displays the current environment in the Admin Bar (i.e., _development_ or _production_).

 [Check out the screenshots page](docs/screenshots.md) to see some of the above features.

 ## Documentation